BMA Brute Squad FAQ

 Q: Do I have to do the practice races?

-A: Practice races not only provide a great workout, but are a great way to dial in nutrition and hydration strategies, as well as your pacing plan for race day.
+A: Practice races not only provide great workouts, but are a great way to dial in nutrition and hydration strategies, as well as your pacing plan for race day.
 Practice races also help with bike handling, learning how to pass and get passed, and learning how to cope with the mental challenges of racing (including pre-race jitters, breaking through the wall, etc.) Plus, they are typically a lot of fun.
 Though they are not required, they are highly recommended.
 We don't want the end-of-season race to be your first race of the season.
 If you choose not to do a practice race, an alternate workout will be prescribed on the schedule for that day.
 Note that race fees for practice races are not included as part of the program fee.

 Q: Are there any additional costs?